robbriers/biotic/README.md

     ## 4 MidcalderDS3 76.67
     ## 5  SeafieldDS1 62.50

-To process data in either integer or alphabetic log categories, the 'type' argument should specify either "log" or "alpha".
+To process data in either integer or alphabetic log categories, the ‘type’ argument should specify either “log” or “alpha”.
 Examples are shown below.

 ``` r
 # example of processing data in alphabetic log abundance categories